 Withdrawing your Canadian citizenship application

 It's not always best to respond to the RQ.
-If you have insufficient documents, even if you were actually present in Canada, CIC may still determine that you did not meet the residence requirement - it is solely at their discretion to do so.
+If you have insufficient documents, even if you were actually present in Canada, IRCC may still determine that you did not meet the residence requirement - it is solely at their discretion to do so.
 It may be better for you to simply withdraw your application and then reapply.

 It could also be a faster path to citizenship for you to withdraw.
-If it takes CIC another 1 - 2 years to analyze your RQ documentation, you may want to consider withdrawing your current application and then filing a new application for Canadian citizenship.
+If it takes IRCC another 1 - 2 years to analyze your RQ documentation, you may want to consider withdrawing your current application and then filing a new application for Canadian citizenship.
 The next time you apply, ensure that you have met all the requirements to minimize delays in processing.

 If you need help withdrawing your application, contact us.